nathanReitinger/4182-project1/README.md

 - `prn` is applied to each packet, logging the ACK information
 - `filter` is used so that only responsive packets are grabbed
-    - the filter works on correct sequence of packets
+    - the filter works on correctly sequenced packets
     ```
     sequence = ACK[TCP].seq + len(ACK[Raw])
     specific_filter = "tcp[8:4] = " + str(sequence)
     # tcp[8:4] is for ack <== return ACK needs to be ACK[TCP].seq + len(ACK[Raw]) ==> see [17]
     ```
-- `stop_filter` is used to kill the sniff once it sees the responsive hex-pattern from the server
+- `stop_filter` is used to kill the sniff once it sees a responsive hex-pattern from the server
-- `timeout` is so that we stop the sniff eventually if a stop_filter is not triggered
+- `timeout` is so that we stop the sniff eventually
     - _notably_ the delay in fuzzing all fields comes from this timeout, but it is useful to make sure delayed packets aren't considered non-responsive